 The path of least resistance is usually found in following the herd.
 People naturally tend to gravitate toward the places where human traffic is heaviest.
 Whether it’s a restaurant or a movie theater with a long line, or a popular concert or sporting event, the thinking is If everyone else is there, I want to be there too.

 So it is with retirement.
-Perhaps due largely to the nine-year bull run in stocks, the financial media and blogs are trumpeting retirement planning in every direction.
+Perhaps due largely to the 11-year bull run in stocks, the financial media and blogs are trumpeting retirement planning in every direction.
 If you’re even remotely plugged into the world, it’s impossible to ignore.
 It’s even become popular water cooler conversation in workplaces across the country.

 Even if you don’t have a particularly strong interest in retirement, you could easily become obsessed just by following the herd.